ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring how apps are engineered to steal your time
+   - Exploring the psychology of attention harvesting
    - Finding the satirical angle
    - Making it relatable and timeless